seanox/aspect-js/manual/en/expression.md

 {{Example.object.field}}
 ```

-The value expression is tolerant if the value or object is not available and the
+The value expression is tolerant, if the value or object is not available, the
-return value is then `undefined`.
+return value is `undefined`.

 ### Method-Expression